Coinbase tumbles ahead of the bell after SEC warning

-Shares of Coinbase tumbled 16% at the opening bell Thursday after the cryptocurrency trading platform received a warning from the Securities and Exchange Commission that it could face securities charges.
+Shares of Coinbase are tumbling 18% before the opening bell Thursday after the cryptocurrency trading platform received a warning from the Securities and Exchange Commission that it could face securities charges.

-The cryptocurrency trading platform said in an SEC filing late Wednesday that it had received a Wells Notice from the agency, which indicates that regulators believe laws protecting investors were violated.
+The cryptocurrency trading platform said in an SEC filing that it had received a Wells Notice from the agency, which indicates that regulators believe laws protecting investors were violated.

 Among the practices being targeted by the SEC is “staking,” which is “Coinbase Earn” by the company.